adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-forms-en_US.md

 title: "This guide is a direct continuation of the previous guide",
 type: :warning,
 description: ~H"""
-If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
+If you hopped directly into this page, it might be confusing because it is a direct continuation of the code from the previous lesson.
 If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code class="select-all">`git clone https://github.com/adopt-liveview/v2-myapp.git --branch lists-with-slots-done`</code>.
 """
 } %% .callout

 Forms are important in many Phoenix applications.
 They are also one of the biggest points of confusion for people starting on LiveView.
 During the next classes we will learn about forms in a bottom-up way.
 That means that we will start by implementing some things so we understand what Phoenix is solving with its built-in components.

-If you think it's too complicated at first and the framework is too hard don't worry because in the end you'll see that all these things are solved with built-in components because Phoenix is a batteries-included framework.
+If you think it's too complicated at first and the framework is too hard, don't worry because in the end you'll see that all these things are solved with built-in components because Phoenix is a batteries-included framework.

 ## The simplest form of all